SATS Price Tops $0.0003 (1000SATS)

-SATS (1000SATS) traded 3.1% higher against the US dollar during the 24-hour period ending at 12:00 PM Eastern on September 21st.
-During the last week, SATS has traded 2.9% lower against the US dollar.
-SATS has a market capitalization of $641.89 million and approximately $65.47 million worth of SATS was traded on exchanges in the last day.
-One SATS token can now be purchased for about $0.0003 or 0.00000000 BTC on cryptocurrency exchanges.
+SATS (1000SATS) traded up 6.3% against the US dollar during the 1-day period ending at 16:00 PM Eastern on September 26th.
+One SATS token can now be bought for about $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
+In the last week, SATS has traded 10.5% higher against the US dollar.
+SATS has a market capitalization of $701.17 million and approximately $112.54 million worth of SATS was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.